aleju/imgaug/docs/source/installation.rst

 Installation
 ============

 The library uses python, which must be installed.
-Most development and testing is done in python 2.7.
-Python 3.x is occasionally tested and seems to also work.
+Python 2.7, 3.4, 3.5 and 3.6 are supported.

 The following packages must be installed: